 At the moment, we’re not competing with much vigour in the vertical competition.
 We occasionally send signals that we need to ‘weight up’ in Asia, but don’t show much understanding that the real competition is one of privilege and deference.
 We’re Westerners, after all.
 We cling to a notion that the region is moving towards a number of influential states playing alongside each other on an approximately level playing field.
 That’s a model built upon the basic equality of states, and appeals to our Westphalian understandings about sovereignty.
 In practice, of course, we accept that all countries aren’t equally influential, but nor do they have to be.
 But the Eastern notion of Asia is different.
 Over the past 2,000 years Asian countries have been drawn to models of hierarchy, not equality—to vertical distinctiveness, not to multipolar sameness.

 Australia, as a Western country living in 21st-century Asia, has its own conception of an ideal Asian security hierarchy, and it’s one where the US remains the pre-eminent security actor.
 We seek to buttress that order by encouraging other regional states to support politically liberal, economically open, and socially inclusive values.
 That’s a noble order to aim for.
 But it might overlook the likelihood of a looming hierarchical competition as Asian great powers struggle for places on the regional ladder.

-Rod Lyon is a non-residential fellow at ASPI and an adjunct associate professor at the Griffith Asia Institute.
-Image courtesy of Flickr user Ted Eytan.
+Rod Lyon is a fellow at ASPI and executive editor of The Strategist.
+Image courtesy of Flickr user barto.